Terms & Conditions

 Fees and Payment

-The Client will pay the agreed fees to the Company on
+The Client will pay the agreed fees to the Company on delivery of the Project or in accordance with any payment schedule as detailed in the Proposal or the Project Specification.

 The Company will invoice the Client and the Client will pay the invoice, including Value Added Tax (“VAT”) at the prevailing rate.